 - Japanese Roku Gin with orange blossom syrup

 - Creamy coconut lime mojito

 The whiskey sour is traditionally made with whiskey, lemon juice, or a sweetener, and the cocktail is topped off with a frothy egg white, giving it a foamy, creamy texture.

 Cocktails use egg white to give the drinks a froth and creamy taste.
 It adds an elegant look to cocktails, and the foamy-rich texture adds a refreshing taste.

-Mekhong is Thailand's number one spirit, popular with Thais.
+Mekhong is Thailand's number one spirits and is popular with Thais.
 Mekhong is also used to make Thailand's welcome drink, called Sabai Sabai, a mixed drink made with Mekhong whiskey, lime juice, simple syrup, and basil leaves and then topped off with a fizzy drink like club soda or tonic water.